Logo

 An Expanding Network of Verified Traders

-The platform doubles as a review hub and a growing community.
+The platform also functions as a review hub with a community component.

-- Rankings built on verified payouts and feedback from funded traders.
+• Rankings informed by verified payout feedback from funded traders.

-Most evaluation-based firms follow a similar challenge flow: you choose an account size, trade within defined risk limits, and try to hit a profit target without violating rules.
-Many programs use one or two phases (plus a verification step in some cases), and typical requirements can include maximum daily loss, maximum total drawdown, minimum trading days, and restrictions around holding over weekends or trading during major news events.
+Many evaluation-style programs follow a similar flow: choose an account size, trade inside defined risk limits, and attempt to reach a profit target without violating rules.
+Most programs use one or two phases (sometimes with additional verification), and requirements often include maximum daily loss, maximum total drawdown, minimum trading days, and restrictions on weekend holding and major news events.

 Built for New and Seasoned Traders